Jesus Must Be Lifted Up On the Cross

-God has us look at his Son in baptism’s waters, and in his body and blood, united with bread and wine in his supper.
+God has us look at his Son in baptism’s waters and his body and blood, united with bread and wine in his supper.

 SECOND LESSON – Ephesians 2:4-10

-Find five different words or phrases in this precious section which highlight God’s goodness.
+Find five different words or phrases in this precious section that highlights God’s goodness.

 Five key phrases which emphasize God’s goodness: his great love for us, who is rich in mercy, riches of his grace, his kindness to us, it is the gift of God.

 Find four different words or phrases Paul uses to emphasize that no part of the rescue is our doing.